 Ray told friends that he returned to America a few years later and used his skills with makeup and disguise running guns (in drag) as the mysterious “La Señora Diablo” for Mexican revolutionary Pancho Villa, who Ray claimed was a family friend.
-No definite proof of Ray’s story has been discovered, but his detailed knowledge about Villa (including his use of airplanes) sparked the attention of some Villa researchers.
+Ray’s detailed knowledge about Villa (including his use of airplanes) sparked the attention of some Villa researchers.
 Carlton Stowers, then a reporter for the “Dallas Evening News”, interviewed Ray about his experiences.
 The interview originally appeared in a small monthly, the Grain Producers News, published by a close friend of Stowers.

 From FBI records and other more reliable sources, we know that Ray was may have been married around the mid-1910’s and that he may have fathered a son around 1918, but we have been unable to pin down more concrete details.